opendocsg/slw-judgments-backfill/2009_SGHC_147/report.md

  [emphasis added]

-17     In _Goh Chok Tong v Tang Liang Hong_ [1997] 2 SLR 641, the High Court, which did not have to consider the application of the double actionability rule as the defendant failed to plead the relevant following law, nonetheless opined at [82]:
+17     In _Goh Chok Tong v Tang Liang Hong_ <span class="citation">[1997] 2 SLR 641</span>, the High Court, which did not have to consider the application of the double actionability rule as the defendant failed to plead the relevant following law, nonetheless opined at [82]:

  The option of pleading actionability under a foreign law (or the lack of it, as the case may be) is equally open to, and is frequently invoked by a defendant, where the application of the general rule exonerates him under the lex fori or lex loci delicti.